cathxrsis/cathxrsis.github.io/_drafts/2019-08-11-Algebraic-Data.md

 > A PrimitiveType defines a predefined DataType, without any substructure.
 A PrimitiveType may have algebra and operations defined outside of UML, for example, mathematically.
 The run-time instances of a PrimitiveType are values that correspond to mathematical elements defined outside of UML (for example, the Integers).

+I personally object to this part of the standard and believe that types and their associated operations shouldbe brought into UML so that we can reason about which types best convey requirements and allow model checkers to catch type misuse errors.

 ## Algebraic Data Types

-The name "algebraic data type" tends to conjure up complex mathematical stuff but all it really means is that this pattern enbles the user to define new data types as the "sum" or "product" of existing data types.
+The name "algebraic data type" conjures up imapges of complex maths but all it really means is that this pattern enbles the user to define new data types as the "sum" or "product" of existing data types.
 The product of types is already familiar to most modellers and programmers, it occurs when one type has values that are a combination of two or more other types.
 These are known as tuples when the constituent values are not named and are called structures or records when the constituent values are named.
 In UML this is just the structured data type.

 The sum of two (or more) types, sometimes called a "union", is a new type that has all of the values of both of the types.
 In UML enumeration data types can be thought as the union of each of its enumeration literals.
 UML enumeration literals are @@ Some modellers try and get aound this by